dbactual/thomaspaine-www/content/works/letters-on-the-bank.md

    The gentleman I here mean is Mr. George Emlen.
-However worthy or respectable a man may be in private life, yet when he from self-interested motives privately opposes a public institution, or get[s] others to do it, because it puts the credit of an honest, industrious tradesman, just and punctual in his dealings, though not so rich as himself, on a level with his wealth, it is but fair those reasons should be public.
+However worthy or respectable a man may be in private life, yet when he from self-interested motives privately opposes a public institution, or get others to do it, because it puts the credit of an honest, industrious tradesman, just and punctual in his dealings, though not so rich as himself, on a level with his wealth, it is but fair those reasons should be public.

-   The reasons Mr. Emlen has given for not signing the memorial lately presented to the house, and for his opposition to the bank, are, "that while the bank stands a monied man has no chance-that his money is not so valuable to him now as it would be then-that if the bank was demolished he could buy country produce for exportation cheaper."
-If these are just reasons for demolishing the bank, let it be demolished- if they are popular reasons let them have their effect.
+   The reasons Mr. Emlen has given for not signing the memorial lately presented to the house, and for his opposition to the bank, are, "that while the bank stands a monied man has no chance &mdash; that his money is not so valuable to him now as it would be then &mdash; that if the bank was demolished he could buy country produce for exportation cheaper."
+If these are just reasons for demolishing the bank, let it be demolished &mdash; if they are popular reasons let them have their effect.
 But at any rate let them be known that they may be judged of.